- How we support gifted and highly able students in Tasmanian government schools.

 Did you know?

-There are online courses for gifted students.
+There are online courses for gifted and highly able students.
 These courses are free for students.
 Teachers in schools can also see the courses.
 Courses are available in most curriculum areas for students in Prep to Year 10.

 Courses have activities designed to challenge and inspire gifted students.
 Students can learn independently or talk to other students from across Tasmania about their learning.
 There are activities which allow students to learn together.